videlec/aims-python-rwanda-2016/README.md

    - IPython
    - start of assignment

-The subject of the assignment will probably be about problems from [Project Euler](https://projecteuler.net)
+The subject of the assignment migt be about problems from [Project Euler](https://projecteuler.net)

 Week 3 (subject to changes)
 ---------------------------